LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/zkSync-Sepolia-Testnet-Jobs.md

 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

-# zkSync Sepolia Testnet Data Feeds
+# zkSync Sepolia Testnet Chainlink Oracle Jobs

 zkSync Sepolia is the testnet for zkSync Era.
 Testnet ETH is used to pay for transactions on zkSync Sepolia testnet.
 Use the recommended [zkSync Bridges](https://zksync.io/explore#bridges) to transfer testnet ETH from Ethereum Sepolia to the zkSync Sepolia Testnet.
 Testnet LINK is available at [faucets.chain.link](https://faucets.chain.link/).